resident-auv/rauv2018_website/content/details/_index.md

 ## Accommodataion

-We have secured group rates at the:
+We have reserved XX spaces at group rates at the following hotels:

  * [Silver Cloud Inn](https://www.silvercloud.com/university/) (1.3 miles from the venue)
  * [University Inn](https://www.staypineapple.com/university-inn-seattle-wa) (0.2 miles from the venue)